filbeam/contracts/SPEC.md

 - **Purpose**: Settles CDN payment rails for multiple datasets in a single transaction
 - **Calculation Period**: From last CDN settlement epoch + 1 to max reported epoch
 - **Settlement Logic**:
-  - Calculate settlement amount: `cdnBytesUsed * cdnRatePerByte`
+  - Use accumulated CDN amount (calculated at report time)
-  - Only calls FWSS contract if calculated amount > 0 (gas optimization)
+  - Only calls FWSS contract if amount > 0 (gas optimization)
-  - Reset accumulated CDN usage to zero
+  - Reset accumulated CDN amount to zero
 - **State Updates**: Update last CDN settlement epoch to max reported epoch
 - **Requirements**: Dataset must be initialized and have unreported usage
 - **Batch Processing**: